hashp2412/hashp2412/README.md

 - 👋 Hi, I’m @hashp2412
-- 👀 I’m interested in MERN STACK
+- 👀 Code give me thrills that netflix can't.
-- 🌱 I’m currently learning Node js
+- 🌱 I’m currently learning Deep Learning.
-- 📫 How to reach me pharsh2412@gmail.com
+- 📫 How to reach me: harshparasharhs@gmail.com

 <!---
 hashp2412/hashp2412 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.